Oberon RTK

 Status and Current Work

-• Until the beginning of October 2024, the development focus was exclusively on the RP2040, with the support for the new RP2350 only starting now.
+• Until October 2024, the development focus was exclusively on the RP2040, with the support for the new RP2350 only starting now.

-• The first stage of the migration will focus on running RP2350 software in the Secure domain, with the extensions for also using the Non-secure realm coming later.
+• The current stage of the migration focuses on running RP2350 software in the Secure domain in privileged mode, with the extensions for also using the Non-secure realm possibly coming later.
 This also depends to some extent on the corresponding features by the forthcoming Astrobe compiler for the RP2350.
-As far as the capabilities of the two MCUs overlap, running in Secure, privileged mode on the RP2350 corresponds to running on the RP2040.
+As far as the capabilities of the two MCUs overlap, running in Secure privileged mode on the RP2350 corresponds to running on the RP2040.

 Updates and Changes